Losif01/Miki-the-tutor/README.md

 3. Ask questions about the textbook content through the interface

-## Configuration

-Modify `config.py` to adjust:
-- Chunk size for document processing
-- Embedding model parameters
-- Retrieval settings (number of passages to retrieve)
-- Generation parameters (temperature, max tokens)

 ## Extending to Other Books

 To use Miki with another textbook:
 1. Place the PDF in the `/Data` directory
-2. Update the book title in `config.py`
-3. Re-run the application to process the new book
+2. Re-run the application to process the new book

 ## Roadmap